← All workflows

 • Predicate Device Information

-Predicate device details including trade name, manufacturer, 510(k) number, clearance date, and available technical specifications
+Predicate device details including trade name, manufacturer, 510(k) number, clearance date, indications for use, and available technical specifications

 .pdf, .docx